Best Practices

 await props.setInteger('subtask-count', subtasks.length);

-// In a scripted field (runs on every view — just reads):
+// In a smart field (runs on every view - just reads):

 const count = await props.getInteger('subtask-count');